Density of PVC Material | A Comprehensive Guide

 A plastic material’s density is described as the mass per unit volume of a material, generally measured in grams per cubic centimeter (g/cm³) or kilograms per cubic meter (kg/m³).

-The density of PVC typically falls between 1.44 and 1.48 g/cm³, or 1330 kg/m3, a parameter that isn’t fixed but fluctuates depending upon the use of different additives.
+The density of PVC typically falls between 1.44 and 1.48 g/cm³, or 1330 kg/m3.
+This parameter isn’t fixed but fluctuates depending on the use of different additives.
 The incorporation of stabilizers, fillers, and plasticizers into PVC can result in variations in its density.

 These additives can either escalate or diminish the density of the PVC material.